Making Bitcoins lending at Poloniex

 So all loans earn interest on a daily interest rate and the length of the loans start at a minimum of two days but can go on for much longer.
 Interest rates are decided as per supply and demand, much like the price of Bitcoin.

-As of this week I have been lending about $2,000 worth of Bitcoins and been getting around 0.05% per day (after the site takes the 15% commission on earned interest) which equates to approximately 20% per year if the Bitcoins are always being borrowed by someone.
+As of this week we have been lending about $2,000 worth of Bitcoins and been getting around 0.05% per day (after the site takes the 15% commission on earned interest) which equates to approximately 20% per year if the Bitcoins are always being borrowed by someone.

-I have seen on reddit that people at different stages were getting much higher interest rates and other times much lower.
+We have seen on reddit that people at different stages were getting much higher interest rates and other times much lower.
 It really depends on whether people want to borrow Bitcoins and margin trade.

 Is making Bitcoins lending at Poloniex automatic?